cimitrasoftware/edir/README.md

 23. Remove an eDirectory User from an eDirectory Group
 24. Search for a user object, choosing attributes of the user, for example, their phone number with the full phone number specified: 801-555-1212
 25. Wildcard Search for a user object, choosing partial attributes of the user, for example, search for their their phone number with: 801-555
+26. Create an eDirectory Group
+27. Report on eDirectory Groups in an OU
+28. List eDirectory Group Membership
+29. Add users to an eDirectory Group
+30. Bulk add users to an eDirectory Group

  **[ IMPORTING ACTIONS INTO CIMITRA THAT USE THE CIMITRA EDIRECTORY PRACTICE SCRIPT ]**